lihbr/lihbr-apex/data/notes/Rust Workspaces.md

 ]
 ```

-And from here we can just create those crates using `cargo`
+From here we can just create those crates using `cargo`
 ```bash
 cargo new src --lib
 cargo new examples/hello-world
 ```

-And here we go, now running `cargo build` or other commands will execute them across all crates declared within the workspace.
+And here we go!
+Now running `cargo build` or other commands will execute them across all crates declared within the workspace.